 - 1. Which types of entities will be supported? - 2.
 Which of these are parts of bigger entities and cannot exist independently? - 3.
 Which properties should be migrated for each entity? - 4.
 Which of these properties represent a reference to other entities? - 5.
 A Jira admin using PC will move the configuration and/or data for one or several projects.
-In this situation, which items of your app should move with those projects?
+In these situations, which items of your app should move with those projects?

 The answer to each of these questions maps directly to concrete parts of the SPI.
-Do not be concerned if the precise answer to these questions is unclear now; we will revisit them in greater detail later in this document.
+Do not be concerned if the precise answers are unclear now; we will revisit them in greater detail later in this document.